On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties under Common Assumptions on the Final Storage Level

-In this example, we clear the market for two sequential days of two hours each, identified by the sets $\dayone$ and $\daytwo$.
-The storage capacity is $\overline{S} = 2.5\si{{\watt\hour}}$.
-We consider a single load and two generators, a cheaper one and a more expensive one. \ifarxiv{The time-dependent inputs are summarized in Appendix \ref{ap:data}.
-The corresponding code is available online \cite{GitHub}.}\else{The time-dependent inputs and the corresponding code are available online \cite{GitHub}.}\fi
+In this purely illustrative example, we clear the market for two sequential days of two hours each, identified by the sets $\mathcal{T}^{\mathrm{d1}}$ and $\mathcal{T}^{\mathrm{d2}}$.
+Two hours is the shortest possible market horizon for which the impact of common assumptions can be illustrated.
+Similar results can be obtained for longer market horizons.
+The storage capacity is $\overline{E} = 2.5\si{{\watt\hour}}$.
+We consider a single load and two generators, a cheaper one and a more expensive one.
+The time-dependent inputs are summarized in Table \ref{tab:case-data}.
+The corresponding code is available online \cite{GitHub}.

-We look at the profit of the storage system with different assumptions on the initial state of energy $E\up{init}$ and final state of energy $E\up{end}$ on the first day.
+We look at the profit of the storage system with different assumptions on the initial state of energy $E^{\mathrm{init}}$ and final state of energy $E^{\mathrm{end}}$ on the first day.
 These results are shown in Table \ref{tab:profit}.
-In the first case, the initial level is set to 0 and the final level is left free, or equivalently set to zero (if no negative prices occur), which is the most common assumption.
-In the second case, the initial and the final level on each day are equal, which is also a common assumption.
+In the first case, the initial level is set to 0 and the final level is left free, or equivalently set to zero (if no negative prices occur), which is the most common assumption in the literature.
+In the second case, the initial and the final levels on each day are equal, which is also a common assumption.
 The value is set to $1.25\si{{\watt\hour}}$ (half of the capacity).
 In the third case, the preference of the storage, given perfect information about the second day, is taken into account.
-The storage starts empty, and the final level on the first day is set to $2.5 \si{{\watt\hour}}$.
+The storage starts empty, and the final level on the first day is set to $2.5 \si{\watt\hour}$.
 The final level on the second day is left free, under the assumption that there is no subsequent market clearing, which is sufficient to show the potential issues.
-Indeed, in this last case, the storage earns negative profit on the first day, but this is compensated for by a higher profit on the second day.
+Indeed, in this last case, the storage earns a negative profit on the first day, but this is compensated for by a higher profit on the second day.
 Note that the storage never obtains a negative daily profit in the other two cases.